-Referrals to the Neuropsychology Service are received internally from program psychiatrists.
-Referral questions are often related to diagnostic clarification, clarification of current cognitive profiles (strengths and weaknesses) as they relate to safety and functional levels in the community.
-Referrals for behavioural intervention from long-term care community partners are also received.
+Referrals to the SMH Neuropsychology Service are received internally from program psychiatrists.
+Referral questions are often related to diagnostic clarification, clarification of current cognitive profiles (strengths and weaknesses) as they relate to safety (e.g., driving) and functional levels in the community.